porscheinformatik/sonar-dependency-check-plugin/README.md

 #### Libraries

-There should be the possibility to configure a list of allowed dependencies with a given version range.
+The list of allowed dependencies with a given version range can be configured.

 Here is an example:
 <table>